LinuxHackersClub/presentations/LCLG/1-bash.md

 There are generally two types of shells: Bourne shell aka POSIX sh ([while these are not absolutely the same, they are mostly identical](POSIX sh is the standard based on Bourne and adds just a few new things)), and C shell.
 The latter is surprisingly for me still alive, but mostly used in BSD-based systems.
 In fact, nowadays `tcsh`, the improved `csh`, is actively developed

 Linux users typically use POSIX-compliant shells ([that's still not totally true](most shells includeing Bash and Zsh are by default not fully POSIX, but invoking them with special flags or environment variables makes them closer to POSIX sh, on some modern systems /bin/sh is a symlink to /bin/bash)).
-Debian, Ubuntu, Arch and most other distros use Bash as main shell (though Arch installation ISO comes with neat Zsh), but e.g. Parrot OS defaults to Zsh.
+Debian, Ubuntu, Arch and most other distros use Bash as main shell (though Arch installation ISO comes with neat Zsh), but some distros and MacOS defaults to Zsh.
 Anyway, their syntax is mostly identical so scripts written in Bash are very likely to be executed by Zsh with little-to-no problems

+---

 # Basic operations